dwturrentine/covid-19-tracker/README.md

 # COVID-19-Tracker
-An application that tracks the number of globally reported COVID-19 cases.
+An application written Java that tracks the number of globally reported COVID-19 cases.
 The data source used in this application is provided by the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.

 # Knowledge, Skills, & Abilities
 - Comprehension and application of the Java programming language.